-Seagrasses are also food for several marine mammal species and turtles, some of which (such as the dugong Dugong dugon) are listed as threatened or vulnerable to extinction in the IUCN Red List (IUCN 2000).
+Seagrasses are also food for several marine mammal species and turtles, some of which are listed as threatened or vulnerable to extinction in the IUCN Red List (IUCN 2000).
 Seagrasses are habitat for juvenile fish and crustaceans that in many parts of the world form the basis of economically valuable subsistence and/or commercial fisheries.
 The need to manage fisheries in a sustainable way has itself become a motivating factor for the protection of seagrasses.